eslint/archive-website/docs/2.0.0/rules/index.md

 * [new-cap](new-cap) - require a capital letter for constructors
 * [new-parens](new-parens) - disallow the omission of parentheses when invoking a constructor with no arguments
 * [newline-after-var](newline-after-var) - require or disallow an empty newline after variable declarations
+* [newline-per-chained-call](newline-per-chained-call) - enforce newline after each call when chaining the calls
 * [no-array-constructor](no-array-constructor) - disallow use of the `Array` constructor
 * [no-bitwise](no-bitwise) - disallow use of bitwise operators
 * [no-continue](no-continue) - disallow use of the `continue` statement